RAJSABARI/SimpleFragment/README.md

 #SimpleFragment
-Simple Code for move one page to Another page using Fragment | Android Studio
+Simple Code for move one page to Another page using Fragment | Android StudiO|